 Once you are all set with designing with the survey, it’s time to distribute the survey using feedback tool.
 You need to collect enough client feedback data to reach a conclusion.
 A good response rate depends on the below factors.

-- Number of surveys to be sent: Send a short client feedback survey every quarter and a detailed feedback survey every two quarters.
+- The number of surveys to be sent: Send a short client feedback survey every quarter and a detailed feedback survey every two quarters.
 Conducting surveys at this frequency will collect client feedback data enough for extensive analysis.
 It will also ensure that you have insights for the near term as well as for the long-term.
 Sending too many surveys might irritate customers and lead to a low response rate.

-- Time required to answer the survey: If the respondents find your survey to be too long to answer, they will not answer all the questions and leave the survey incomplete.
+- The time required to answer the survey: If the respondents find your survey to be too long to answer, they will not answer all the questions and leave the survey incomplete.
 So, if the survey takes about 10-12 mins to answer, chances are you will get a higher number of responses.
 Also, you can mention the estimated time to complete the survey in the invitation email or on the landing page of the survey, so that they can aware of how much time will it take to complete the survey.
 Also, show the progress bar to show the survey completion percentage.

 - Survey distribution channels: If the feedback survey doesn’t get rendered well on mobile devices, clients may not feel driven to answer and complete the survey.
 Also, internet connectivity issues can lead to a low response rate.
 To overcome these challenges, you can use an offline mobile app so that customers can take the survey anytime, anywhere.
-Survey response rate depends on the ease of use, which in turn is affected by the device on which client satisfaction survey is rendered.
-Also, client feedback software lets you preview your surveys to have an idea of how will they look on various devices.
+Survey response rate depends on the ease of use, which in turn is affected by the device on which the client satisfaction survey is rendered.
+Also, client feedback software lets you preview your surveys to have an idea of how well they look on various devices.
 Another great way to distribute surveys is to embed a link to the survey in the email.
 You can also run a customer feedback survey on social media sites or through a QR code.

 Take a mix of high-level as well as granular approach while analyzing the results.
 Mitigate the risks and analyze the comments in open-ended questions to understand their concerns.
 Create text analysis reports to get the gist of what customers think.